Harrisburg Firearms Violations Attorneys

-Whatever your circumstances, you need an experienced Newport, Harrisburg and Carlisle firearms violations lawyer on your side.
+Whatever your circumstances, you need an experienced Newport and Harrisburg firearms violations lawyer on your side.
 At Scaringi Law, two of our criminal defense attorneys are former prosecutors with more than 50 years of experience and more than 100 trials under their collective belts.
 Contact us for a consultation with Marc Scaringi or Frank C. Sluzis.

 Call (717) 775-7195 to Begin Your Firearm Violations Defense